scarletceballos/quake2-final/readme.md

       1. `+set game quake2nite`
       2. Example: `"C:\Program Files (x86)\Steam\steamapps\common\Quake II\Quake2.exe" +set game quake2nite`

-### How to Play
+## How to Play
-- Start Waves
+### Start Waves:
-   Press "o" to start a wave of 5 enemies
+   - Press `o` to start a wave of 5 enemies
-- Collect Materials / Craft
+### Collect Materials / Craft:
-   Browse through and collect new weapons as you find collectable materials to craft them
+   - Browse through and collect new weapons as you find collectable materials to craft them
-- Build Structures
+### Build Structures:
-   Use the [crafting weapon] to build block enemies from your path
+  - Use the blaster (starter) weapon to build block enemies from your path
+### For More Info:
+   - Press `F1` to view the help screen!